Shell Programming

 will display greater great string.

-• Foreach-loop is added for shell programming.
+• Foreach-loop is added for shell iteration.

 The code below will create three directories dir1, dir2 and dir3 in the current directory.